TESTING

 SEPARATION FROM EXECUTION

-Testing authority is isolated from deployment, ensuring tests cannot modify production governance or execution state.
+Testing authority is isolated from deployment.
+Tests cannot modify the production governance or execution state they're validating.

 OBSERVABILITY AND EVIDENCE

-Every test execution produces persistent, observable results, providing evidence of what was validated rather than assurances.
+Every test execution produces a persistent, observable result — evidence of what was validated, not an assurance that it was.

 DESIGNED FOR FAILURE PATHS